-Over the years, our alumni have attended (info from surveys and other sources): Bellevue College (running start), Eastside Catholic HS, Hazen HS, Hillside Student Community School, Kennedy Catholic HS, Kent-Meridian HS, Kentlake HS, Kentridge HS, Liberty HS, Lindbergh HS, Renton HS, Renton Preparatory Christian School, Seattle Preparatory School, Tahoma HS
+Over the years, our alumni have attended (info from surveys and other sources): Bellevue College (running start), Eastside Catholic HS, Hazen HS, Forest Ridge School of the Sacred Heart, Hillside Student Community School, Kennedy Catholic HS, Kent-Meridian HS, Kentlake HS, Kentridge HS, Liberty HS, Lindbergh HS, Renton HS, Renton Preparatory Christian School, Seattle Preparatory School, Tahoma HS

 Where do our alumni go to college?

 Our graduates have gone on to attend (list to date): Bellevue College, Central Washington University, George Washington University, Gonzaga University, Hawaii Pacific University, International Academy of Design and Technology – Chicago, Oregon State University, Seattle University, Seattle Pacific University, Stanford University, Texas A&M University, University of Washington, Western Washington University, Willamette University

 Alumni stories: Has your experience at Cedar River Montessori influenced who you are today?